HueVirtualCreature/SAMMIVtubeStudioExtension/README.md

 Param | Description
 ------------- | -------------
-Variable | Variable to save the response into
-Pull Value | Response Property.
+Save Variable As  | Variable to save the response into Pull Value | Response Property.
 Leave blank to save entire response or select a property from the dropdown Global | Checkbox.
 If true, variable will be inserted into the global object Delay (ms) | Native to SAMMI